Mr. Archer is the incredible story of a man cursed by his past, but blessed with enormous opportunity as an Adult. Read more

 Anyone who pledges $2 we will honor by printing your name on a page designated for all those who donated and believed in us and the Mr. Archer brand.
 You will also receive all rewards listed above.Estimated delivery:

 Anyone who pledges $5 will receive a hand written thank you letter from co writer.
-You will also receive all rewards listed above.Estimated delivery:Ships within the US only
+You will also receive all rewards listed above.Estimated delivery:Only ships to: United States

 Anyone who pledges $10 will receive a copy of Mr. Archer.
-You will also receive a personal thank you letter and e-mail.Estimated delivery:Add $4 USD to ship outside the US
+You will also receive a personal thank you letter and e-mail.Estimated delivery:Ships anywhere in the world

 Anyone who pledges $15 will receive a copy of each piece of art work listed on the side.
-You will also receive all rewards listed above.Estimated delivery:Ships within the US only
+You will also receive all rewards listed above.Estimated delivery:Only ships to: United States

 10 backers All gone!

-The first ten people who pledge $30 will receive an early edition copy of Mr. Archer signed by all members who directly influence the comic.You will also receive all rewards listed above.Estimated delivery:Ships within the US only
+The first ten people who pledge $30 will receive an early edition copy of Mr. Archer signed by all members who directly influence the comic.You will also receive all rewards listed above.Estimated delivery:Only ships to: United States

 1 backer All gone!